hassanjawwad12/golang-from-ground-up/README.md

 * For maps we can use anything as a key so we have more flexibilty
 * We cannot `mutate` a struct

+### Functions
+* Functions can be used as parameter values for other functions
+* Write a generic function once and accept the transformation required as parameter